paulbradshaw/MED7373-Data-Journalism/1basics/dj3chords.md

 Each has its own qualities that are useful to talk through as you work with the data and consider stories.

-## Upload and familiarise yourself with the data
+## Download, open in a spreadsheet, and familiarise yourself with the data

+Download the data - make sure you are using a browser like Chrome or Firefox to do this.
+(If you use Safari, for example, you might find yourself staring at a confusing page with lines of commas on it.)

-Open one of the datasets in Excel, or in Google Sheets (make sure it's converted to a Google Sheet by uploading to Google Drive and then right-clicking and selecting *Open with > Google Sheets*).
+Open one of the datasets in Excel, or import it into in Google Sheets (make sure it's converted to a Google Sheet by uploading to Google Drive and then right-clicking and selecting *Open with > Google Sheets*).

 First, take a look at the column headings.
 Think about what stories each of those pieces of information might provide.